The Ongoing history of waterfalling in Ontario

 .
 This milestone is thanks to people like you!

 Later in October, 2021, the Facebook Group started the #fallwaterfallchallenge.
 The idea was to see if members could collectively visit and post 100 different waterfalls in one month.
 Pfft!
 We reached 100 different falls in just ten days!
-We also started to poll the group for the top 5 waterfalls in each of the 8 waterfall regions featured on this page and in the book.
-People were having their say.
+A few months later, in early 2022 the #winterwaterfallchallenge proved that waterfallers weren't hiding indoors during winter!
+We also polled the group for the top 5 waterfalls in each of the 8 waterfall regions featured on this page and in the book.
+You can see the results of their votes on the web site.

 Who knows what we will find in the next chapter of waterfalling in Ontario.
 Will you play a role?